Info-443-Spring-2023/project-1-freymondz/README.md

 Jest will generate a coverage report of every component in the project but we only have unit tests for `HomePage2.tsx`. `matchmedia.mock.ts` is a Jest mock that mocks `window.matchMedia()` so that we can test the responsiveness of the home page.

 ## Refactoring

+We used prettier to standarize the styling/formatting of the code.
+Double quotes instead of single quotes, using semicolons, consistent spacing, etc. We also removed commented out code and cleaned up redundant conditional statements.
+Variable names were standardized to camel case and the control flow for the home page was simplified.
+Instead of copying and pasting the filter bar and filter button for each size of the screen we used a variables and ternary operators to determine the state of the filter button and whether to render the fitler bar or not.
+During the writing of our tests we also identified and fixed an issue with our event listener and useEffect().
+Originally the event listener was being added to the window every time the component was rendered.
+This caused the event listener to be called multiple times when the window was resized.
+We fixed this by adding a cleanup function to useEffect() that removes the event listener when the component is unmounted.